geoffhumphrey/brewcompetitiononlineentry/trunk/README.txt

 **********************************************************************

-This release address several small bugs and feature enhancements that were reported to Google Code and SourceForge between September 16, 2011 and October 21, 2011.
+This release address several small bugs and feature enhancements that were reported to Google Code and SourceForge between October 21, 2011 and November 30, 2011.

-- Fixed PayPal connection error (Issue 96)
-- Fixed pullsheet issue (Issue 98)
-- Fixed forgot password function error (Issue 99)
-- Fixed display of scores and places on participant list of entries (Issue 100)
-- Fixed calculations of BJCP judge, steward, organizer, and staff points (Issue 101)
-- Fixed bug in exporting of participant data, specifically judge likes and dislikes (Issue 102 and Issue 105)
-- Fixed bug in judge/steward assignment (Issue 107)
-- Fixed bug in judge/steward assignment print outs (Issue 108)
-- Added the ability of particpants to enter a mead judge designation
-- Added a judging number to each entry that only administrators see
-- Added the ability for admins to regenerate judging numbers if the need arises
-- Added the ability for admins to designate any circuit that their competition qualifies for (MCAB, etc.)
-- Updated to the latest version of TinyMCE
+Bugs:
+- Issue 109: Admin Add/Edit of Entries
+- Issue 111: Upload Image Function Allowing Non Admins to Upload
+- Issue 112: Users Not Seeing Entries (Case Sensitivity of User Names)
+- Issue 113: Registration Section shows Entry Window Closed Date
+- Issue 114: Competition Contacts Not Working
+- Issue 115: Incorrect Name on Results List
+- Issue 116: Inconsistent Display of Entry and Judging Numbers

+Enhancements:
+- Judges and stewards are now able to register as either/both after the designated entry window has closed.
+- Admins now have a "Numbers at a Glance" box on the main admin page to quickly get the number of entries, participants, etc.
+- Rusults sheets now have a "club" column.

 **********************************************************************